liebherrnenzing/stm32f4_canpie-fd/Readme.md

 Usage
 =====

+First of all it is important to run a git clone recurisive.
+Otherwise the used submodules are missing.
+So as an example via ssh use this command: ```git clone git@github.com:liebherrnenzing/stm32f4_canpie-fd.git --recursive```

 install cmake and python invoke (http://www.pyinvoke.org/) ... change the path in invoke.py and build_settings.cmake note not every path is used till now then you can use